SkipPharaoh/js-gladiator/readme.md

-# JS Gladiator Arena
+# JS Gladiator Arena Homework

 The Emperor has commissioned you to build a Gladiator Arena.
 You will do so using your knowledge of object-oriented Javascript and ES6 classes.

-All of your Javascript code will be written in `gladiator.js` and `arena.js`.
+All of your Javascript code will be written in `lib/gladiator.js` and `lib/arena.js`.
 You can test your code by opening `index.html` in the browser and interacting with the console.

+## Tests

+Run `npm install` in this directory to download testing dependencies and `npm test` to run the test script to make sure your code passes requirements.

+## Instructions

+1. Fork and clone this repository.
+1. Check out a dev branch.
+1. Complete your work in the `lib/arena.js` and `lib/gladiator.js` files.
+1. You may check your work by running tests `npm test` or by loading the `index.html` file in the browser and console.logging your work.
+1. Turn in your submission via a pull request on the original repository.

+Unless otherwise stated, assignments are due by 10 am ET the next class day.

+## Requirements

+- Your `arena.js` and `gladiator.js` files must run without errors.
+- There are 12 tests.
+At least 9 of your tests (75%) must pass in order for the assignment to be considered complete.

 ## Part 1: The Gladiator